pocoeduardo/tictactoe-strategy/readme.md

 **TODOs:**

 - merge equivalent configurations under reflection/rotation, so the tree of possible games become shorter
-- some variables are mixing portuguese and english, must use portuguese only...
-Ok, just kidding, english only!
+- some variables are mixing portuguese and english, must use portuguese only... ok, just kidding, english only!